Ser and estar have been fighting an epic existential battle for the past five hundred years.

 - a) subtly distinguish it from other states, or

-- b) imply the cause that led to this stated.
+- b) imply the cause that led to this state.

 —Venga.
 Creo que ya lo entiendo.
 Ahora dame algunos ejemplos con estar.